hvalls/invoicetastic/README.md

 ## Templates

-A template is just a LaTex file using [Golang template system](https://pkg.go.dev/text/template).
+A template is a LaTex file using [Golang template system](https://pkg.go.dev/text/template).
 There are some templates under `_templates` directory you can use.
-Also, you can create your own templates.
+Also, you can create your own.

 ### Parameters mapping